Top

 What Are The Best Exercises To Help With My Carpal Tunnel Syndrome?

-To get started with some exercises to help you recover from your Carpal Tunnel Syndrome, check out the Carpal Tunnel Syndrome exercise program.
+To get started with some exercises to help you recover from your Carpal Tunnel Syndrome, check out our Carpal Tunnel Syndrome Home Exercise program.
 Please keep in mind that these exercises were designed as a place to start to address your symptoms.
 These exercises should not be performed or continued if they cause or increase your pain in any way.
 Using these exercises for self-management of your symptoms does not replace the value of being assessed by a Health Professional.
 If you find you need help, let a Strive Health Professional help you, book your time today!

 What Can I Do To Treat My Carpal Tunnel Syndrome At Home?